larisanti/gdp-data/README.md

    - Identified and created a “Computers” category by modifying the data in the “Computers” sheet.
    - Used a pivot table to analyze how the computer industry contributed to GDP in 1987 and 1997.
    - Compared the rank of the “Computers” category between 1987 and 1997.

-### 4. **Final Summary**
-   - Wrote a final summary that combined the observations from each stage of the analysis, focusing on the impact of computers on GDP.
-   - Discussed any limitations in the data or analysis.

 ## Built with
 - Microsoft Excel